-Comprehensive loss generally represents all changes in stockholders' equity except those resulting from investments or contributions by stockholders.
-The Company's unrealized gains and losses on marketable and long-term investments represent the only component of other comprehensive loss.
+Comprehensive loss includes all changes in stockholders' equity except those resulting from investments or contributions by stockholders.
+For the periods presented, the accumulated other comprehensive income consisted solely of the unrealized gains or losses on the Company's available-for-sale investments, net of tax.